SushiCannibale/AnimaLib/README.md

 ## Installation

 Simply run
-`pip install anima-lib`
+`pip install animalib`
-to download and install the library from [PyPI](https://pypi.org/project/anima-lib/).
+to download and install the library from [PyPI](https://pypi.org/project/animalib/).

 ---